 Employees who work on the holiday will receive another day off within the pay period before, pay period of, or pay period after the holiday.
 To the extent possible, the day off will be granted in accordance with the employee’s request and coordinated with and approved by the supervisor.
 However, business needs may also be taken into consideration.
 The time associated with this day off may not be split over multiple days – the intention of the paid holiday is to provide a full day of rest for the employee.

-- Employees whose regular day off falls on a holiday may either adjust their work schedule the week of the holiday to receive the holiday pay, subject to supervisor approval, or work their regular schedule and not receive holiday pay.
+- Employees whose regular day off falls on a holiday may either adjust their work schedule the week of the holiday to receive the holiday pay or identify another date to designate as a holiday, subject to supervisor approval.
+The total holiday hours paid must not exceed the annual holiday hours allotment based on FTE.

 - Casual and part-time non-exempt employees who are required to work on a designated holiday will be paid their regular rate of pay plus one hour of holiday pay for each hour worked, up to a maximum of 7.75 hours.